citizen428/citizen428.github.io/source/_posts/2013-05-31-south-america-the-summary.markdown

 **Regrets**

 * Not going to Patagonia in either Argentina or Chile.
-There were reasons (some better than others), but in the end we never went.
+There were reasons, some better than others.
 While I'm sure Argentinian Patagonia is awesome too, I'm especially sorry about Torres del Paine, but at least it's a good excuse for going back to one of my favorite countries of this trip.
 * Not having more time for Bogota.
 It seems to be a super interesting city, full of life and (free) culture.
 * Skipping Brazil.
 We wanted to go, but it's really quite expensive, so for a long trip we considered it to be outside our budget.
-Also it's huge, you can easily spend several month there alone.
+Also it's huge, you can easily spend several months just there.

 **Links**